Have you ever considered learning a second language?

 Would you like to live and work in Japan and be able to communicate freely with Japanese people?

 The language and culture in Japan is something to really be admired.
-With around 127 million native speakers in Japan, any language skills that you have will take you a long way.
-Obviously the more fluent that you are, the further you will go.
+With around 127 million native speakers in Japan, any language skills you have will be well worth the time and effort you've expended acquiring them.
+Obviously the more fluent you are, the further you will go.

-There are numerous ways to learn Japanese, but in order to stand out more and to take your language learning beyond just a conversational level, you should look at taking a Japanese course at university.
+There are numerous ways to become proficient in Japanese, but to stand out more and take your language learning beyond the simple conversational level, you should look at taking a Japanese course at university.

-There are so many options nowadays for those wanting to go on to higher education.
+There are so many options nowadays for those wanting to go on to further education.

-If you answered yes to any of these questions, you’re in luck!
-We're going to talk about learning Japanese at university in this very article!
+You’re in luck!
+We're going to talk about learning Japanese at university in this very article.

-If you already have a good level, either through studying Japanese with a private tutor, or at school, or a local language institute, studying a degree in Japanese probably already seems like a good idea.
+If you have already attained a good level, either through taking Japanese with a private tutor, or as a school student, or possibly with other students at your local language centre, enrolling in a formal Japanese course probably already seems like a good idea.

 In theory, a degree will take you four years of study.
-You can start immediately after you finish high school, finish four years later, and then you could even consider continuing your studies by doing a Master’s Degree in Japanese.
-Having a conversation in Tokyo will seem a lot less daunting after reaching such a level!
+You can start immediately after you graduate from high school, and finish four years later.
+Then you might even consider continuing your studies by doing a Master Degree in Japanese.
+Having a conversation in Tokyo will seem a lot less daunting after reaching such a level.

 Let’s not get ahead of ourselves, though.
-It’s probably too early to start talking about a Master’s before you've even learned any Japanese words or phrases.
+It’s probably too early to start looking for information about enrolling in a Masters before you've even learned any Japanese words or phrases.

-If you’re just starting out and aren't sure how to learn Japanese, it’s probably a good idea to take a Japanese for beginners class as soon as you can, though.
-That way, even if you decide to study Japanese culture and history, you’ll have a grounding in Japanese grammar and vocabulary which will help you understand the other classes better.
+If you’re just starting out and not sure what you want to learn exactly, it’s probably a good idea to take a Japanese for beginners class within your first year.
+That way, you'll give yourself time to explore the skills you'll need and, even if you decide to study Japanese culture and history, you’ll have a useful grounding in basic Japanese grammar and vocabulary.

 Get Japanese lessons here on Superprof.